pronovic/hcoop-meetbot/PyPI.md

 Install the plugin using `load HcoopMeetbot`.
 You should see a response `The operation succeeded.`  At this point, you can use the `meetversion` command to confirm which version of the plugin you are using and `list HcoopMeetbot` to see information about available commands.

+Later, if you update the plugin, you can either stop and start the bot process, or use `@reload HcoopMeetbot` from within IRC (after you identify yourself, if necessary).